Roselou/rails-validations-errors/README.md

 The application was generated with: `rails new airplane_app -T -B -d postgresql` in order to prevent Rails from automatically creating tests (`-T`), prevent it from automatically bundling (`-B`), and set the database to postgres (`-d postgresql`).

+Open this app, get it running, and write down at least 3 observations about the code base.

 >Be sure to `bundle`, `rails db:create db:migrate db:seed`, and have postgres running before launching the application.

 ## Model Validations